GDPR: Data protection authority issues warning shot

 But even third-party cookies remain a problem,just as external tracking scripts regularly lead to a deteriorated PageSpeed.

-Our recommendation: Avoid using external tracking scripts wherever possible – and where not, only if they are actively used.
+Our recommendation: Avoid external tracking scripts where possible – and where not, only use them if they are actively used.
 But with third-party tracking, it is eminently important to comply with the GDPR requirements.
 And the GDPR clearly states: consensus is mandatory.

 Please note: Effective consent must also be logged per user in compliance with the GDPR.
 So if you can’t or don’t want to do without third-party tracking scripts, then use a secure GDPR solution, such as Usercentrics together with our Tracking Manager.
 As a Usercentrics Partner, we advise you comprehensively if necessary and implement the necessary measures for you.